 Tip #4: Try doing some school while the toddler naps

 I was getting frustrated that my toddler kept…well being a toddler while I was homeschooling!
-He’d be trying to sit on my lap and talk to me, or need wiped on the toilet, or just try to get my attention in general.
+He’d be trying to sit on my lap and talk to me, or need something just as I called one child over for math.

 While I prefer to use nap time not talking to anyone, it is a great time to quickly do school without distraction.